-- 1.22.
-Beyond complexity per se, the way in which NatCat products are sold also plays and important role.
-In fact, the sale of NatCat coverage bundled with household insurance if often a common practice and bundling and tying practices tend to increase information asymmetry and complicate price comparisons, to the detriment of consumers. - 1.23.
+- 1.23.
+Beyond complexity per se, the way in which NatCat products are sold also plays an important role.
+In fact, the sale of NatCat coverage bundled with household insurance is often a common practice24 and bundling and tying practices tend to increase information asymmetry and complicate price comparisons, to the detriment of consumers25, resulting as a barrier to NatCat purchase. - 1.24.
 Issues with 'add-on' products include significant behavioral challenges (where the consumer is focused on the 'primary' product).
-This is because the timing at and the way in which information is presented to consumers can have a large influence on the way they understand, analyze and assess the given information.
-For example, if attention is given only to the choice of the main insurance product, then the attention paid to other important surrounding decisions is lower.
+This is because the timing at and the way in which information is presented to consumers can have a large influence on the way they understand, analyze and assess the given information.26 For example, if attention is given only to the choice of the main insurance product, then the attention paid to other important surrounding decisions is lower.
 In a home insurance context this can mean that consumers cannot assess the importance of insuring additional risks such as those arising from NatCat events or some of the risks arising from NatCat events if the information about such coverages becomes available only after the choice of the main product is made.
-This could result in underinsurance for NatCat events and over-insurance for other risks if add-ons, which might not be so adequate, are offered at a more salient moment than the NatCat coverage.
+This could result in underinsurance for NatCat events and over-insurance for other risks if add-ons,

-&lt;sup>22 Europe Economics (2009).
+24 Europe Economics (2009).
 Study on credit intermediaries in the internal market (MARKT/2007/14/H) Contract ETD/2007/IM/H3/118.
 Final Report, January 15.

-&lt;sup>23 Reifner, U., Neuberger, D., Risi, R. Riefa, C., Knoblocj, M., Clerc-Renaud, S. & Finger, C. (2013).
+25 Reifner, U., Neuberger, D., Risi, R. Riefa, C., Knoblocj, M., Clerc-Renaud, S. & Finger, C. (2013).
 Study on remuneration structures of financial services intermediaries and conflicts of interest (MARKT/2012/026/H), Final Report, October 15.

-&lt;sup>24 FCA (2014).
+26 FCA (2014).
 How does selling insurance as an add-on affect consumer decisions?.
 Occasional Paper No. 3.
 Financial Conduct Authority.